gorpipe/gorpipe-website/README.md

 ## Writing a blog post

 To write a blog post, create a markdown file in the blogposts directory.
-The file name should be both humand and url friendly, it will be used as the url slug.
+The file name should be both human and url friendly, it will be used as the url slug.
 The posts should be written in [GitHub flavored markdown](https://guides.github.com/features/mastering-markdown/).
 All files should start with a front matter block like so:

 ```yml
 ---